Sign In Register

 Education

 14.7% of residents hold a bachelor's degree, below the national average of 33.7%.
 93.7% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Richland enjoys a moderate climate with an average annual temperature of 57°F. Winters average 33°F in January while summers reach 79°F in July.
+With 305 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 47.6 inches, including 6.6 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population